MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/03-Ex1-1-use-research-agent.md

+---
+lab:
+  title: 'Exercise 1, Task 1: Use the Researcher agent to analyze your competitors
+    and identify industry trends'
+  description: Fabrikam’s Sales leadership identified the hospitality industry as
+    a key growth opportunity for EcoSense 360, the company’s smart energy management solution.
+Before the Sales team dives into broader market research, leadership requested that you provide a structured, data-driven analysis of the competitive landscape and industry trends—information that can be referenced in strategy discussions and sales planning.
+  duration: 10 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 1: Use the Researcher agent to analyze your competitors and identify industry trends
 ---
 Fabrikam’s Sales leadership identified the hospitality industry as a key growth opportunity for EcoSense 360, the company’s smart energy management solution.
 Before the Sales team dives into broader market research, leadership requested that you provide a structured, data-driven analysis of the competitive landscape and industry trends—information that can be referenced in strategy discussions and sales planning.